FreeCulturist/retrobreaker-revived/README.md

 ## Credits

+This game was created for the Mobile Computing course (MAC5743) on IME-USP, 2014 class.

-The game was created by [Hugo Vinicius Vaz Braga](http://www.ime.usp.br/~hbraga/) and [Thiago Kenji Okada](http://www.ime.usp.br/~thiagoko/) for MAC5743 course on IME-USP, 2014 class.
+Created by [Hugo Vinicius Vaz Braga](http://www.ime.usp.br/~hbraga/) and [Thiago Kenji Okada](http://www.ime.usp.br/~thiagoko/) for MAC5743 course on IME-USP, 2014 class.
 Other people/companies that helped with the creation of this game includes:

 - [Alfredo Goldman vel Lejbman](http://www.ime.usp.br/~gold/): the teaching professor of this course;
 - [Top Free Games](http://www.topfreegames.com/): for the original code (TechTalkDemo) and the talk that they give showing how the actual mobile game market is;